jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 # September

+## Day 04
+#### The result of ParticipAction was impressive.
+Canadians became more active in the years following the program's inception.

+#### ParticipAction was seen as a positive program because it got Canadians active while reducing health care costs caused by inactivity and poor physical conditioning.

+#### The professional career of tennis player Bjorn Borg was one of the most interesting ones in recent sports history.
+By the time he was 26, and in the prime of his career, Borg inexplicably retired from professional tennis.

+#### Probably his greatest achievement was a winning streak at Wimbledon that spanned five years.
+Borg enjoyed almost complete dominance in competitive tennis.
+His retirement in 1983, then, was a bit of a puzzle.
+Although his tennis skills waned somewhat in the previous year, he was still one of the top players on the tour, and only 26 years old.

+#### Five years after his retirement, an emergency hospital procedure saved his life.
+While Borg claimed he had food poisoning, it was suspected he had a barbiturate overdose.
+In 1991, Borg attempted to make a comeback on the professional tennis tour, only to fail miserably.
+His insistence on using a wooden racket at the time, when all of the world's top players were using synthetic fiber rackets, didn't help matters.
+Eventually, Borg disappeared into obscurity, and there is little news of his life today.

+#### Borg was an important figure in modern tennis history.
+He was the sport's first modern media star and icon.
+Teenage girls conferred upon him a status comparable to a rock star.
+His face adorned t-shirts and other merchandise, making him the most marketable tennis player in history.
+Borg's career was a catalyst for Swedish tennis players.

+#### Perhaps most important of all, Borg gave to the sport of tennis a degree of showmanship,

 ## Day 03
 #### As long as it effectively manages problems such as funding, Sport Canada will continue to provide the Canadian public with international-caliber athletes who compete with the very best in the world.